Jungle Strike: Reception

 Amiga Computing said: "With its impressive graphics and superbly designed game system, it could well be the best chopper title yet" although the reviewer felt the difficulty curve was too steep.
-Amiga Format said of the game: "with a little more foresight and planning, it could have been a lot more fun", as the reviewer was irritated by the fact that fuel, armour and ammunition levels were displayed on map screen.
-However the magazine also wrote: "The bottom line though, is that Jungle Strike is an incredibly good game".
-Amiga Power called the game "an appreciable shoot 'em up" but said it was "clearly tailored for the shorter attention span" of a console gamer.
+Amiga Format said of the game: "with a little more foresight and planning, it could have been a lot more fun", as the reviewer was irritated by the fact that fuel, armour and ammunition levels were displayed on the map screen.
+However, the magazine also wrote: "The bottom line though, is that Jungle Strike is an incredibly good game".
+Amiga Power called the game "an appreciable shoot 'em up", but said it was "clearly tailored for the shorter attention span" of a console gamer.
 CU Amiga Magazine wrote: "This blend of shooting and thinking action blends together seamlessly and in the process creates a classic blaster well worth a ride".
 The One Amiga magazine wrote: "Jungle Strike's a fine game, which will prove both a challenge for Desert Strike-ophiles, and a good solid blast for first bloods".
-ACAR observed the game's "Good graphics, okay sound, smooth animation and tough game play."
-Amiga Power complained that "Throughout the game you're battered with uneasily right-wing US politics", while Amiga Format said "jingoism" was "rife" throughout the game.
+ACAR observed the "Good graphics, okay sound, smooth animation and tough game play."
+Amiga Power complained that "Throughout the game you're battered with uneasily right-wing US politics", while Amiga Format said "jingoism" in the game was "rife".
 Amiga CD32 Gamer called the plot "typically 'ugly American' idiocy".

 GamePro commented on the game's skillful challenge and variety of locales, and particularly praised the Super NES version for retaining the same gameplay of the Genesis version while improving on the graphics and sound.

-Next Generation reviewed the PC version of the game, rating it three stars out of five, and stated that "it's just what the doctor ordered for PC owners who feel nostalgic for their old Segas and Super Nintendos."
+Next Generation reviewed the PC version, rating it three stars out of five, and stated that "it's just what the doctor ordered for PC owners who feel nostalgic for their old Segas and Super Nintendos."